 Students are expected to attend all class sessions and be punctual for each session.
-Absences will be adjudicated following the SUM attendance policy.
-If a student is absent 25% or more of the scheduled class time in a trimester, the student will be automatically withdrawn from the course.
-Students with issues beyond their control which have affected their attendance (e.g.: National Guard duty, death in the family, documented health issues, etc.) may request that directed research be substituted for the missed classroom time.
-NOTE: A directed research fee may apply.
+Absences will be adjudicated following the SUM attendance policy: if a student is absent 25% or more of the scheduled class time in a trimester, the student will be automatically withdrawn from the course.
+Students with issues beyond their control which have affected their attendance (e.g.: National Guard duty, death in the family, documented health issues, etc.) may request that Directed Research be substituted for the missed classroom time.

+NOTE: A Directed Research fee may apply.

+Students arriving 15 minutes late per class session will be counted absent.
+A student may be late for the first half of a class session and be counted present for the second half.
 A student may be present for the first half of a class session and be counted absent for the second half if the student fails to return from break or leaves before the class is dismissed.

-Due to the nature of the digital classroom, online students should preclude any technical difficulties by logging in 5 minutes early.
+Due to the nature of the digital classroom, online students should preclude any technical difficulties by logging in five (5) minutes early.

-If a student needs to leave the classroom for personal reasons (restroom or drink of water), they should not exceed 10 minutes of absence.
+If a student needs to leave the classroom for personal reasons (restroom or drink of water), they should not exceed ten (10) minutes of absence.
 A student who leaves before the instructor dismisses the class will be counted absent.

 Mission trips and ministry activities will not be counted as excused absences and should not be scheduled to interfere with class attendance.
-Exceptions include ministry responsibilities involving unavoidable circumstances such as officiating at funerals.
+Exceptions include ministry responsibilities involving unavoidable circumstances, such as officiating at funerals.